BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Fact Checked by Ira Lacher

-• Braxton Hicks are the name of the game these days.
-Basically, your uterus is practicing; you’ll feel your belly tighten and then loosen.
-It's more likely to happen after some physical exercision.
+• Braxton Hicks contractions: Feeling the burn?
+Your uterus is practicing for the real deal; you’ll feel your belly tighten and then loosen.
+It's more likely to happen after some physical exertion.
 Try to relax or change positions.
 If they continue to happen and get closer together, call your doctor to rule out preterm labor.

-• Do you suddenly have the urge to organize everything?
-It’s called nesting; it’s a natural instinct to want to get everything ready at home for this big life change.
+• Baby prep: Do you suddenly have the urge to organize everything?
+It’s called nesting.
+It’s totally understandable if you want to get everything ready at home for this big life change.
 Enjoy decorating the nursery and laundering those itty-bitty onesies, but try to take it easy and don’t over-exert yourself.

-Starting to feel like a walking belly?
+Starting to feel like a walking bump?
 Your 30 weeks pregnant belly is doing more than just making it tough to find a comfortable sleeping position—it’s made itself a conversation piece.
-Everywhere you go, someone seems to have a comment about how you look.
-Try not to take those comments seriously, but know which ones should be taken to heart—like when someone tells you you’re glowing, believe them.
-You are!
+Everywhere you go, someone seems to have an opinion about how you look.
+On more than one occasion, I heard the old “Are you having twins?” question.
+And I still squirm at the thought of strangers at the grocery store reaching out to touch my belly.
+Feel free to set boundaries, mama—and try not to take those comments seriously.
+(On the other hand, if someone tells you you’re glowing—believe them.
+You are!)

 Watch Week 30 Highlights